 Vespers 2 hours of work jobs

 Recycling 1 hour of work jobs

 Class Meetings 1 hour of work jobs

 Community Weekends 2 hours of work jobs

 Weekend 4 hours of work jobs per meal missed

 Morning Lateness Three instances of under 5 minutes late are treated as a cut and result in 1 hour of work jobs.
 Each subsequent lateness is also considered a cut with an additional 1 hour of work jobs assigned for each instance.
 A lateness after 5 minutes is considered a cut.

-In addition, excessive late arrivals, whether excused or unexcused, may be referred to the acting director of student life.
+In addition, excessive late arrivals, whether excused or unexcused, may be referred to the dean of students.

 Community assemblies provide the school with excellent programs that often feature CA students.
 Students are expected to be attentive and to behave appropriately during assemblies.
 Sleeping or talking during assemblies may result in work job assignments.